marc2332/bliss/doc/docs/index.md

 ### Interacting with plots

-BLISS provides tools to interact (select points, select shapes) with plot windows in **Flint**.
+BLISS provides tools to interact (select points, select shapes...) with plot windows in **Flint**.
 Each scan object has a `.get_plot()` method, that returns a `Plot` object.
 The argument to pass to `.get_plot` is a counter: the plot containing this counter data is returned:

 ```python
 lima = get.config("lima_simulator")